AnasBerradi/ResNet18_Finetuning/README.md

 # ResNet18_Finetuning
-This repo contains a PyTorch implementation of the pretrained Resnet18 to classify and detect images that may or not contains hornets in a bee farm based on a paper named "Learning Deep Features for Discriminative Localization" by Bolei Zhou, Aditya Khosla, Agata Lapedriza, Aude Oliva, Antonio Torralba
+This repo contains a PyTorch implementation of the pretrained Resnet18 to classify images that may or not contains hornets in a bee farm.
+The localization was based on a paper named "Learning Deep Features for Discriminative Localization" by Bolei Zhou, Aditya Khosla, Agata Lapedriza, Aude Oliva, Antonio Torralba
 Computer Science and Artificial Intelligence Laboratory, MIT.
 [Link to the paper](https://arxiv.org/pdf/1512.04150.pdf)